-This method is used to replace a damaged edge contact with a new edge contact.
+This method replaces a damaged edge contact with a new edge contact.
 The new edge contact is bonded to the circuit board surface using liquid epoxy.

-This method uses replacement edge contacts that are fabricated from copper foil.
-They are available in hundreds of sizes and shapes and are generally supplied either plain copper, solder plated or nickel and gold plated.
-If a special size or shape is needed it can be custom fabricated.
+Note: This method uses replacement edge contacts that are fabricated from copper foil.
+They are available in hundreds of sizes and shapes and are generally supplied in either plain copper, solder plated, or nickel and gold plated.
+If a special size or shape is needed, it can be custom fabricated.

 Minimum Skill Level - Advanced